telerik/blazor-docs/components/chart/types/line.md

 @[template](/_contentTemplates/chart/link-to-basics.md#configurable-nested-chart-settings-categorical)

->caption A line chart that shows cow to rotate the labels
+>caption A line chart that shows how to rotate the labels

 ````CSHTML
 @* Change the rotation angle of the Labels *@